CarletonComputerScienceSociety/website/content/hackthetunnels/2024-2025/challenges/09-email-timetable.md

 When a student creates a timetable, an email should be sent to the student's email address containing details of their newly created timetable.

 You can use any library to achieve this.
-If you're unsure where to start, this [guide](https://medium.com/@y.mehnati_49486/how-to-send-an-email-from-your-gmail-account-with-nodemailer-837bf09a7628) demonstrates how to send emails using `nodemailer` with Gmail.
+If you're unsure where to start, this [guide](https://medium.com/@y.mehnati_49486/how-to-send-an-email-from-your-gmail-account-with-nodemailer-837bf09a7628) demonstrates how to send emails using `nodemailer` with the Gmail SMTP server.

+Timetable creation is handled in the Timetable Service ([service/src/services/Timetable.ts](https://github.com/CarletonComputerScienceSociety/hack-the-tunnels-starter-2024/blob/main/service/src/services/Timetable.ts)) inside the `createTimetable` method.

 <br/>